j-dover/random-stardew-quote/README.md

 # Random Stardew Valley Quote API

 ## About
-Random Stardew Valley Quote API is an API that can retrieve random quotes from the video game [Stardew Valley](https://www.stardewvalley.net/).
+Random Stardew Valley Quote API is a RESTful API that can retrieve random quotes from the video game [Stardew Valley](https://www.stardewvalley.net/).
 Each API request returns a JSON response.

 You can find more quotes by checking out the [Stardew Valley Wiki](https://stardewvalleywiki.com/Stardew_Valley_Wiki).